documentationfor yFiles for HTML 3.0.0.1

 Transitive reduction of a graph

-Calculating the Transitive Reduction shows the code used to calculate the edges that need to be removed to get the transitive reduction of a graph.
+Calculating the Transitive Reduction shows the code that calculates the edges to remove to get the transitive reduction of a graph.

 Calculating the Transitive Reduction